 • We resent the restrictions of social (interpersonal) hierarchies, but accept the benefits and perpetuate them anyway.

-• We prioritize attention on our discomfort despite evidence of our privilege.
+• We prioritize attention on our own discomfort despite evidence of our privileges.

 Part 2: Documented

 • Didn’t excuse any account.